Richard Neville, 5th Earl of Salisbury: Neville and Percy

-At the end of 1443, from his principal seat at Middleham Castle in Wensleydale, Salisbury could look with some satisfaction at his position.
-He was a member of the King's Council and Warden of the West March.
+At the end of 1443, from his principal seat at Middleham Castle in Wensleydale, Salisbury was a member of the King's Council and Warden of the West March.
 His brother Robert Neville was the Bishop of Durham, and another of his brothers, William Neville, 1st Earl of Kent, had the custody of Roxburgh Castle.
 He had seven children, four boys and three girls.
 In 1436 the two oldest children, Cicely and Richard, made excellent marriages to the son and daughter of Richard de Beauchamp, 13th Earl of Warwick.

 It was becoming apparent that the rise of the Nevilles was coming to an end.
 The king, who during the late 1430s had started to exercise personal rule, was more concerned to promote the fortunes of his closest relatives – and Salisbury was only related by a junior, legitimised and female line.
 In this context, the local rivalry between the Nevilles and the Percys in the north of England was likely to take on greater importance.
 A strong and capable ruler would be able to control such feuds, or even profit from them.
 A weak king could find the disputes spreading from local to regional or national conflict.

 The Percys had lands throughout northern England, while the northern lands of the Nevilles were concentrated in north Yorkshire and in County Durham.
 As Warden of the West March, Salisbury was in a position to exert great power in the northwest, in spite of holding only Kendal and Penrith.
 The Percys resented the fact that their tenants in Cumberland and Westmorland were being recruited by Salisbury, who even with the reduced grant of 1443 still had great spending power in the region.
 The senior Neville line (now related by marriage to the Percys) still resented the inequitable settlement of their inheritance dispute.